 “No, sir.
 Not even for ready money.”

 Both women have sworn only to be betrothed to a man named Earnest, because it inspires utmost trust.
-The men must figure out some way to be Christened under new names.
+The men must figure out some way to be christened under new names.
 Eventually, their plots fall apart.
 Be assured that all ends happily.

-The play itself surely ranks among the funniest and enduring works of English literature.
+The play itself surely ranks among the funniest and most enduring works of English literature.
 Somehow and incredibly, all the jokes still work in the 21st century.
 The plot is just convoluted enough to hold one’s interest but not so confounding as to be frustrating.

 But let’s return to the plot device in the opening scene: the cucumber sandwich.
 When was the last time you had one?
 I recently revisited the crunchy coldness of the cucumber and found myself astonished at how delicious it is.
 It’s great by itself, in salads, as a snack, shredded and served with a bit of sugar and vinegar, and so on.

 The sandwich is made with sliced cucumber and cream cheese (with salt and pepper) on white bread.
 That’s the whole thing.
 It’s incredibly simple but indescribably delicious.
-So yes, the cucumber sandwich is associated with English culture but the vegetable has been enjoyed the world over, for thousands of years.
+So, yes, the cucumber sandwich is associated with English culture, but the vegetable has been enjoyed the world over for thousands of years.

-And of course it is the basis of the pickle itself, which has a much more storied and heightened presence in the culture today than the plain cucumber.
+And, of course, it is the basis of the pickle itself, which has a much more storied and heightened presence in the culture today than the plain cucumber.

-The raw form makes an appearance in the Bible, Numbers 11:5: “We remember the fish, which we did eat in Egypt freely; the cucumbers, and the melons, and the leeks, and the onions, and the garlic.”
+The raw form makes an appearance in the Bible, in Numbers 11:5: “We remember the fish, which we did eat in Egypt freely; the cucumbers, and the melons, and the leeks, and the onions, and the garlic.”

-Thus can you have the satisfaction of knowing that when you eat a cucumber, or a pickle, you are eating a truly Biblical vegetable!
+Thus you can have the satisfaction of knowing that when you eat a cucumber, or a pickle, you are eating a truly Biblical vegetable!

-Later, Charlemagne had cucumbers grown in his gardens in the 8th century.
-They eventually came to England in the 14th century, were lost again, and reintroduced 250 years later.
+Later, Charlemagne had cucumbers grown in his gardens in the eighth century.
+They eventually came to England in the 14th century, were lost again, and were reintroduced 250 years later.
 The Spanish Empire brought them to the Americas in the 15th century.
 This is how they came to Haiti in 1494: via Christopher Columbus.

 And, yes, I tend to trust these government numbers more than any other because they are easy to track, highly specific, uniform in quality, and not subject to shrinkflation or hedonic adjustments.
-We can have confidence that it is correct: there has been very little inflation in cucumber prices.
+We can have confidence that it is correct: There has been very little inflation in cucumber prices.

 Hey, we take our good news where we can find it!

 Inflationary times are deeply dangerous for health.
 It was in the 1970s inflation that Americans got their pasta and bread fixation because meat and fish became too expensive.
-That’s how we ended up with “hamburger helper” along with every manner of fake butter, milk, eggs, and more.
-People were simply trying to save money, plus follow new and dangerous dietary “guidelines” which so happen to recommend the most plentiful and cheapest food sources.
+That’s how we ended up with “hamburger helper,” along with every manner of fake butter, milk, eggs, and more.
+People were simply trying to save money, plus follow new and dangerous dietary “guidelines” that so happen to recommend the most plentiful and cheapest food sources.

 So yes, before heading even further down this road, a rethinking is in order.
 There is nothing wrong with things that grow!
 Cucumbers and other squashes and melons are a great place to go.

 There are other interesting features of cucumbers.
 The inside can be as much as 20 degrees cooler than the outside.
 They are useful for defogging mirrors in the bathroom and thus granting the room a nice fragrance.
 And have you seen the images of people in spas with cucumbers on their eyes?
-This is for a reason: they really do reduce swelling.
+This is for a reason: They really do reduce swelling.
 I will leave it to the chemists to explain why.